gcharot/ceph-lazy/README.md

 For example, get the RBD real image size, list all primary PG from a particular OSD or even more complex queries like get all OSDs or nodes that hosts a particular RBD image.
 Ceph-lazy does that for you so you don't loose time on piped commands and quickly get the result that you want.

+Ceph-lazy DOES NOT perform any write operation on your cluster, ONLY READS.

 ## WHAT CAN I DO

 Ceph-lazy is currently splitted into five categories: Host - PGs - RBD - OSD and Objects; each category offers a number of commands.
 List of commands can be reviewed by using the -h option or invoking ceph-lazy without any argument.
-Categories mainly refers to the type of input, for example host category will get info at a host level wheread RBD will report RBD information; pretty obvious !
+Categories mainly refers to the type of input, for example host category will get info at a host level whereas RBD will report RBD information; pretty obvious !

 The current set of commands is as follow :